Bioconductor/bioconductor.org/content/help/workflows/variants.md

     > rngs <- unlist(tx_17[names(tx_17) %in% geneid$ENTREZID], use.names=FALSE)
     > gnrng <- reduce(rngs)

-    ## To retrieve a subset of data from a VCF file we create a ScanVcfParam
-    ## object.
-In this object one can specify genomic coordinates (ranges) or
-    ## individual VCF elements to be extracted.
-When ranges are extracted, a tabix
-    ## index file must exist for the VCF.
+To retrieve a subset of data from a VCF file, create a ScanVcfParam object.
+This object can specify genomic coordinates (ranges) or individual VCF elements to be extracted.
+When ranges are extracted, a tabix index file must exist for the VCF.
 See ?indexTabix for details.

     > param <- ScanVcfParam(which = gnrng, info = "DP", geno = c("GT", "cPd"))
     > param
     class: ScanVcfParam